ymyke/cardio/README.md

   proof originality of code at a certain point in time?
 Maybe also combined with some proof of humanity (the minigames?) to prevent bots from playing the game?)
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?
-- Can there be shops where you can buy stuff, including additional lives?
-- Maybe spirits could be persistent and can be taken over to the next fight?
-- Explain locations in the map view?
-Or have some keystroke that opens explanatory text in any view?
-- Have some generic animation (just some color change for 0.2 seconds?) for skill effects that get activated.
-E.g., for shield.
 - Make fire effect work on WSL.